Tuesday, February 9, 2016

 My husband Jesse says, "My tip for getting more steps is to take the long route.
 If I have extra time during my work breaks, I take an additional lap around my workplace.
 I will also take extra trips to get a task done.
 For example, if I have to put 3 things away, I will take multiple trips rather than just one.
 I also take the stairs rather than the elevator.
 I also browse longer at the grocery store.
 My biggest tip of all is to be aware of your step count."

-As for me (Jessica ;) I say, "I'm at home most of the time with my girls, so I do the majority of my walking at home doing laps around my house.
+As for me, I say, "I'm at home most of the time with my kids, so I do the majority of my walking at home doing laps around my house.
 (It works for me).
-If I can do a task as I walk- like having to send a text 'real quick'- I walk as I compile the text message, for example.
+If I can do a task as I walk- like having to send a text 'really quick'- I walk as I compile the text message, for example.
 Zumba and outdoor walking really up my step count, as well.
 Plus, they're fun activities.
 The Fitbit app challenges are also really motivating for me.
 Some friendly competition makes me MOVE."

 Related: Active Living, Overcoming Exercise Challenges, 10 Weight Loss Tips